 My 10-meter beacon is a modified HyGain CB running at 4 watts on 28.222 MHz into a vertical.
 Bill WJ5O was a great elmer and gave me all the info I needed to get a 10 meter beacon up and running.
 Check out his excellent 10 Meter Information website here.
 There are many nice beacon lists availabe on the internet:ZL2FB has a list here with MP3 recordings, WJ5O has a list here on his website, and DL8WX has a list here.

-My 6 meter beacon is on the air 24/7, a Motorola Maxar on 50.064 MHz, at 10 watts into an OA-50 horizontal omni antenna.
-Please email me if you hear the beacons at email@example.com .
+My 6 meter beacon (presently off the air), is a Motorola Maxar on 50.064 MHz, at 10 watts into an OA-50 horizontal omni antenna.

 There is a need for more CW and PropNET PSK beacons worldwide.
 Beacons are very useful as propagation indicators to specific areas, and also for further study of propagation phenomena.
 It is easy and inexpensive to set one up.
 Many CW beacons are old CB's modified for 10 meters and run 2, 3, or 4 watts.
 If you are interested in setting up a CW beacon, please contact Bill Hays at email@example.com .
 He is the IARU Region 2 coordinator for HF beacons, and operates his own beacon on 28.289 MHz.
 If you're interested in setting up a PropNET beacon and/or being a PropNET listener/logger, check out their website for more information.